70% of students finish within

 There is help available to make paying for school possible for you:

-Competency-Based Education Puts You in the Driver’s Seat of Your IT Degree
+Designed for Professionals with Tech Talent, Competency-Based Education Puts You in the Driver’s Seat of Your Cybersecurity Degree

 Return on Your Investment